tom-ai/bright-tech-task/README.md

 ## Some challenges I came up against

-When filtering files, I initally used a `.fitler` directly on the data and made some tests around it.
+When filtering files, I initally used a `.filter` directly on the data and made some tests around it.
 But I soon came up against a challenge when dealing with nested files in a folder.
 I needed to run the function on itself which started failing some tests.
 I therefore updated my function to flatten the data so I could filter only on files and exclude folders all together.

 ## How I have used AI